mad-lab-fau/fau_colors/README.md

 >>> register_cmaps()
 ```

-**WARNING: The 2019 and 2021 cmaps have overlapping names!
+**WARNING: The cmaps have overlapping names!
 This means you can not register both at the same time.
 You need to call `unregister_cmaps` from the correct module first, before you can register the other colormaps.
 If you need colormaps from both CI-guides, use them individually, as shown below.**